Last Updated on November 18, 2024 by Alice Benny

 Okra gardening is rewarding and helps you toward the path of sustainability.
 Growing okra from seed is easy.
 Once they start growing, it’s easy to transplant okra into gardens or containers.

-Okra is a great choice for beginner gardeners because it’s easy to grow.
+It’s a great choice for beginner gardeners because it’s easy to grow.
 It’s hardy, does well in the heat, and is somewhat drought tolerant.
-Okra is a pretty plant with a thick stalk, pretty flowers, fast-growing pods, and interesting leaves.
+In addition, it’s a pretty plant with a thick stalk, pale flowers, fast-growing pods, and interesting leaves.
 The pods are 100% edible.

 It’s important to plant okra after the last frost.
 The soil needs to be a minimum of 65 degrees at a depth of 4″.

-There’s a lot you can do with okra.
-Try growing okra and enjoy a bounty!
+There’s a lot you can do with it.
+Try growing this warm weather veggie, and enjoy a bounty!

 Worm Farm – Should You Start One?